jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 did Republicans have such an atypical gain in the House completely because of President Bush’s popularity, or did gerrymandering have something to do with it?

+To answer this question, we will use data on the votes and seats won in the 2002 election in each state, curated by the Harvard Kennedy School.
+The data can be found [here.](https://guides.library.harvard.edu/hks/campaigns_elections) Slight adjustments were made to the data to re-code the congresspeople who are technically independents but reliably caucus with one of the major parties (Bernie Sanders, for example).

 Nationally, Republicans won 229 of the 435 seats in the House of Representatives, or roughly 52.6%.
 As the nationwide Republican vote